 4. Delete cache files

-Cleaning up the cache on a Mac is an additional method of freeing up RAM.
+Cleaning up the cache on a Mac is an additional method of freeing up RAM or avoid loading error like error 404 page not found.
 Although clearing the cache regularly won’t save you gigabytes of space, it will make your Mac operate faster and prevent system problems.

 Follow these steps to delete the cache on your Mac: